-Effective March 1, 2020, the Municipality of the District of Lunenburg ("Lunenburg") commenced participation in the PSSP for future service.
-The liability related to the Lunenburg pension plan was transferred to the PSSP under the provisions of the Municipal and Other Authorities Pension Plan Transfer Act (MOAPPTA).
+Effective April 1, 2021, the Municipality of the County of Colchester ("Colchester") commenced participation in the PSSP for future service.
+The liability related to the Colchester pension plan was transferred to the PSSP under the provisions of the Municipal and Other Authorities Pension Plan Transfer Act (MOAPPTA).
 The liability transfer was accompanied by an initial corresponding asset transfer.
-The final asset transfer, if any, has yet to be determined but for valuation purposes, we have not included any assets receivable in this regard.
+The final asset transfer adjustment has been determined on a preliminary basis and there is an expected credit available to be applied evenly to future employee and employer contribution requirements.
+At the valuation date, we have not reflected any assets payable in this regard.